Dehghanni/Teofl/Writing.md

 … is reflective of …

-There are a number of factors at play.
+There are a number of factors at play, most of which we have no control over.

 The number of people studying tertiary education is more than all in history.